On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: CG Variants Designed for Parallelism

 To determine the size of the difference between $u_j$ and $A s_j$, subtract $A$ times the equation for $s_{j}$ from that for $u_{j}$ and apply recursively to find

 Finally, noting that $b_{\ell} = \| r_{\ell} \|^2 / \| r_{\ell -1} \|^2$, one can replace the above products to obtain

-Substituting this expression into (\ref{wmAr}) and (\ref{wmAr}) into (\ref{rkrecurrence}), we see the amount by which $r_k$ may fail to satisfy the three-term recurrence that it satisfied in the other algorithms to within {\em local} roundoff errors.
-This suggests that the matrix $F_J$ in (\ref{FPLan}) may be significantly larger for this algorithm than for the others.
+Substituting this expression into (\ref{wmAr}) and the result into (\ref{rkrecurrence}), we see the amount by which $r_k$ may fail to satisfy the three-term recurrence that it satisfied in the other algorithms to within {\em local} roundoff errors:

+This suggests that the matrix $F_J$ in (\ref{FPLan}) may be significantly larger for this algorithm than for the others, since it involves roundoff terms from all steps of the computation, and roundoff terms that are small compared to, say, $\| r_0 \|$ might not be so small compared to $\| r_k \|$.